-Regulatory updates: Baht, Blockchain & Bitcoin
+Regulatory and industry updates: Baht, Blockchain & Bitcoin

 Thailand as the safe haven jurisdiction for crypto-related business ventures

-After the hype: Cryptocurrencies, crypto trades, brokerages, exchanges, as well as Initial Coin Offerings ICO, experienced in the last 18 months a huge popularity by risk-hungry investors.
+After the hype: Cryptocurrencies, crypto trades, brokerages, exchanges, as well as Initial Coin Offerings ICO, experienced in the last 18 months huge popularity by risk-hungry investors.
 In most jurisdictions, such businesses are even as of today unregulated.
 As a result, some have seen their investments wiped out by unscrupulous characters, fraudulent coin offerings, and scams.

 Regulatory framework: Thailand did the smart move to open the markets under (mostly) clearly defined rules.
 With the publishing of two Royal Decrees, various regulations by the SEC, and, finally, announcements by the Bank of Thailand, the regulatory framework for digital asset businesses in the land of smile is completed.
 Thailand offers regulated crypto ventures at a reasonable level.
 The article “Baht, Blockchain & Bitcoin – Crypto-Business In Thailand” describes why you should not do your ICO and crypto business in Thailand despite but because of its regulatory framework.